blackrosedragon2/NavigationReinforcementLearning/Report.md

 - DQN_Banana_Navigation.ipynb:

-1) **QLearningModel Class**: This is a regular fully connected Deep Neural Network using the [PyTorch Framework](https://pytorch.org/docs/0.4.0/).
+1)**QLearningModel Class**: This is a regular fully connected Deep Neural Network using the [PyTorch Framework](https://pytorch.org/docs/0.4.0/).
 This network will be trained to predict the action to perform depending on the environment observed states.
 This Neural Network is used by the DQN agent and is composed of :
   - the input layer which size depends of the state_size parameter passed in the constructor
   - 2 hidden fully connected layers consisting of 64 and 128 cells respectively
   - the output layer which size depends of the action_size parameter passed in the constructor

-2) **ReplayBuffer Class** : The ReplayBuffer class implements a fixed-size buffer to store experience tuples (state, action, reward, next_state, done)
+2)**ReplayBuffer Class** : The ReplayBuffer class implements a fixed-size buffer to store experience tuples (state, action, reward, next_state, done)

     - add()
     Allows to add an experience step to the memory